 Cramer, who has helped some of Bernie Madoff's victims get back on their feet, says the tax burden can be less if you spend your Roth IRA and savings before you spend a traditional IRA.

 For those people nearing retirement who haven't saved as much as they should, Kimball says they should max out whatever company-sponsored retirement plans are available.

 "You should be funding your IRA as much as possible," he said.
 "There are only two options in retirement: You can be working for your money or your money can be working for you.
 You have to be realistic and ask yourself if you really can retire when you'd like.
 During retirement, it is critical to monitor your investments and current tax law.
 You should be positioned to take money from whatever 'bucket' is most beneficial at the time."

 If you are 55 or older and leave a job, you may be able to take money out of the 401(k) plan without the IRS early withdrawal penalty.

 Cramer has advice for people in their late 50s still in the accumulation phase.

 One of the best ways to accumulate savings is to max out the employer match—usually a 401(k).
 "It's free money," Cramer said.

 He advises putting the maximum contribution into a Roth IRA if it's offered by your employer.
-If you’re under 50, you can put in $5,500 annually.
-If you're over 50, the limit is $6,500.
+If you’re under 50, the annual limit is $6,500 for 2023 and $7,000 for 2024.
+If you're over 50, the limit is $7,500.
 You won't get a tax deduction with a Roth, but it will never get taxed.